Akashthefirst/2201AI02_CS260/proj1/Readme.txt

 cd 2201AI02_CS260/proj1

+2.Install dependencies : npm i

+This will install the required dependencies and build node_modules.

-2. Build and start the containers: docker-compose up -d
+3. Build and start the containers: docker-compose up -d

 This will build the Node.js application image and start the MySQL and Node.js containers in detached mode.

-3. Check the logs to ensure both containers are running: docker-compose logs -f
+4. Check the logs to ensure both containers are running: docker-compose logs -f

 You should see the MySQL container initializing and the Node.js application starting up.

-4. The Node.js application will be available at `http://localhost:8000`.
+5. The Node.js application will be available at `http://localhost:8000`.

 ## Configuration